adrianlarion/useful-sed/README.md

 #### do replacement from line 5 to end of file
 `sed '5,$ s/foo/bar/' file.txt `

-#### Print lines between two regexes
+#### Print lines between two regex matches
 `sed -nE '/^foo/,/^bar/p' file.txt`

 #### Use custom delimiters to make it easy for some strings that contain slashes
 `sed 's_/bin/bash_/bin/sh_' file.txt `

-#### Custom delimiters for regex adress combined with the classical delimiter for substitute command (you could also use there a custom delimiter).
+#### Custom delimiters for regex address combined with the classical delimiter for substitute command (you could also use there a custom delimiter).
 Useful for paths.
 `sed '\_/bin/bash_s/grep/egrep/' file.txt`
 * or using the same delimiter for clarity `sed '\_/bin/bash_s_grep_egrep_' file.txt`

 #### Insert a space between lowercase/Uppercase characters using & (which represents the regex match)
 `sed 's/[a-zA-Z]/& /g' file.txt `

-#### keep the first word of every line (where word is defined by alnum chars + underscores for simplicity sake)
+#### keep the first word of every line (where word is defined by alphanumeric chars + underscores for simplicity sake)
 `sed -E 's_[a-zA-Z0-9_]+.*_\1_' file.txt `